 I had a conversation about New Year traditions at the hair salon yesterday.
-My lovely long time stylist asked me if there is anything I do in particular, and I mentioned that I have adopted some customs that I learned about in Japan, like eating Toshikoshi Soba for long life, strength and to welcome the New Year, and that you shouldn’t clean your home on New Year’s Day (don’t sweep away your good luck) and you shouldn’t use a knife (don’t cut or sever your good luck).
+My lovely long time stylist asked me if there is anything I do in particular, and I mentioned that I’ve adopted some customs that I learned about when I lived in Japan, like eating Toshikoshi Soba for long life, strength and to welcome the New Year, and that you shouldn’t clean your home on New Year’s Day (don’t sweep away your good luck) and you shouldn’t use a knife (don’t cut or sever your good luck).

 I asked her about her family traditions, and she introduced me to the Greek custom of smashing a pomegranate on your front step or front door for luck and abundance.
 This immediately captured my imagination.
 And I am SO doing that this year.

 The pomegranate is a beloved object, a symbol of the Goddess, of female fertility and power, of abundance and richness.
 It seems otherworldly, something to be admired rather than eaten, and yet so tart and surprising on the tongue.
 To eat a pomegranate is a form of worship, of honouring the magic we can find in this world.

 The pomegranate is a crucial part of the story of the Goddesses Persephone and Demeter, an epic journey to the underworld, the explanation of why we have the seasons, a reminder that sometimes it is necessary to go into the shadows and to rest so that light and growth can return.